The Window of Orpheus: Part 4 - Regensburg, Farewell Julius

 The main stage of Part 4 is again Regensburg, Weimar Republic.

 In 1920, Julius walks to the Orpheus Window tower in Regensburg.
 There she sees an unknown man, later revealed to be Isaak.
 As he makes eye contact with Julius, Part 4 officially begins.

 Maria Barbara has been trying to nurse Julius back to health, but Julius still cannot remember anything.
 Isaak, who now works in the downtown tavern, and David try to help Maria in her attempts.
 Julius wants to recover her memories, but various trials all fail.
 One morning they read a newspaper article which says a certain unidentified woman insists she is a royal princess of Russia, the youngest daughter, Anastasia.
 Ultimately, Julius goes to Berlin to meet a woman in an attempt to recover her memories.

 Epilogue

 In Berlin, while Julius never meets the woman, she understands that the secret of her house is somehow related to the large fortune which the Russian Tsar deposited in the German Imperial bank in secret.
 Julius now knows the truth, and that is good enough for her.

 Characters

-The Latin spellings of the names of each character are based on the Encyclopedia 2005 (Orufeusu no Mado Daijiten), Character Secttion.
+The Latin spellings of the names of each character are based on the Encyclopedia 2005 (Orufeusu no Mado Daijiten), Character Section.
 (However, spellings of several names are not shown in this section).